thunderbird/webext-docs/compose.rst

 Updates the compose window.
 The properties of the given :ref:`compose.ComposeDetails` object will be used to overwrite the current values of the specified compose window, so only properties that are to be changed should be included.
 Modified settings will be treated as user initiated, and turn off further automatic changes on these settings.

-When updating any of the array properties (:value:`customHeaders` and most address fields), make sure to first get the current values to not accidentally remove all existing entries when setting the new value.

-**Note:** The compose format of an existing compose window cannot be changed.
-Since Thunderbird 98, setting conflicting values for :value:`details.body`, :value:`details.plainTextBody` or :value:`details.isPlaintext` no longer throws an exception, instead the compose window chooses the matching :value:`details.body` or :value:`details.plainTextBody` value and ignores the other.

 .. api-header::
    :label: Parameters

    .. api-member::
       :name: ``tabId``
       :type: (integer)

    .. api-member::
       :name: ``details``
       :type: (:ref:`compose.ComposeDetails`)

 .. api-header::
    :label: Required permissions